Strings, context, screenshots, term list, files

 Scope software localization before strings ship.

-Prepare product text for another market with string context, screenshots, glossary, review owners, and file format named first.
+Prepare product text for another market with string context, screenshots, term list, feedback contacts, and file format named first.

 Linguistic and product-context review